 The coercion of the numeric score into one of three categories (Insecure, Secure, Highly Secure) is done to simplify the rating scheme for the non-technical public.
 Consumers should see that devices with slight (non-material) differences in their security features should be rated similarly, while those with vast differences or lacking critical protections should exhibit different ratings.

-Lastly, this is version 1.0 of the standard and enhancements will no-doubt be forthcoming as the method is employed and matures.
-Rating and reports should contain a reference to the version of the standard used to avoid confusion in this regard.
+Lastly, this is version 1.0 of the standard, and enhancements will no doubt be forthcoming as the method is employed and matures.
+Ratings and reports should contain a reference to the version of the standard used to avoid confusion in this regard.

 Let us further imagine that one of the products is clearly labeled with a security certified rating of “Highly Secure” from a well-known and respected security rating firm.
 This might facilitate the consumer’s decision, reduce their security risk, and reward the product’s manufacturer and vendor with the sale of the more secure product.